Rocket-CDS/RocketDirectoryAPI/Documentation/SearchFiltering.md

 ```
 '{isinrole:ClientEditor}' = 'True'
 ```
-This allows fiultering on a role system.
+This allows filtering on a role system.

 ### SQL filter exanple
 ```